 The Virtual Centre for Late Antiquity is working on a programme of 3D archaeological reconstruction, with an initial focus on architectural structures.
+Our technical team has 3 PhDs with a fruitful balance of expertise.
 Our first project, now at an advanced stage, focuses on the reconstruction of key structures at Constantinople in the age of Justinian.

 Core Project Team